Life will never be the same again

 Enough just to pay off the repayment mortgage on the family home?
 In which case, a decreasing term policy aligned with your mortgage term may be sufficient.

-Enough to pay off the mortgage, as well as leave a nice inheritance lump sum for future family living costs?
+Enough to pay off the mortgage, as well as leave a nice inheritance lump sum to cover future family living costs?
 In which case, a level term policy may suffice.

 According to research from The Money Charity, the average cost of raising a child, from birth until the age of 21, is £30.23 a day.
 Which equates to £11,034 a year, or a staggering £231,713 over 21 years – (source: http://themoneycharity.org.uk).

-Think about childcare too.
-If your partner works or would have to return to work if you were no longer around, who would look after the children?
+If you were no longer around, who would look after the children?
 Could you afford expensive childcare costs?

 The Money Advice Service reports that the average cost of full-time UK childcare in 2017 was £223.36 a week and £277.84 per week for those in London.